About Climate Control Storage Units

 - Does your area experience high humidity during the year?

 If you answer yes to any of these questions, you should get a climate-controlled storage unit to protect your belongings.
 The benefits of having a climate-controlled storage unit will likely be worth the extra cost of the unit compared to a regular storage unit.
 The peace of mind alone will likely be worth it to you.

-Additionally, Boise is a high desert, which means there are many opportunities for dust and debris to make their way into crevices.
+Additionally, Boise is high desert, which means there are many opportunities for dust and debris to make their way into crevices.
 With a climate-controlled unit, every nook and cranny is sealed, so you'll have the added benefit of not having to worry about dust and debris affecting your belongings.
-If you are in the Boise area and need climate-controlled storage, we can help!
-Take a look at the unit sizes we offer and contact us with any questions you may have.